 Some architects play God; instead of working with nature they go against it.
-Building orientation remains a big, no cost key, as well as designing to use less materials, and to collaborate with the natural landscape.
+Building orientation remains a big key, as well as designing to use less materials, and to collaborate with the natural landscape.
 Developers and builders can utilize a smart city software to help design their smart cities and communities.
 In addition, experts on civil engineering services should be consulted to establish the feasibility of the design.

 2. Energy Efficiency

 Kind of a no brainer here.
 Everyone from Obama on down seems to be talking about energy efficiency.
 While some aspects remain somewhat pricey such as photovoltaic systems, other energy saving methods such as passive solar layouts, sealing building envelopes with super efficient insulation and glass and harnessing alternative energy sources offer not only a decent ROI but save the Earth’s resources as well.

 3. Water Conservation

 Here in the Bay Area we are headed for a drought.
 Ideas for water savings include basic ideas such as xeriscaping.
 Who needs a lawn anyway?
 Sculpting bioswales into the land, irrigating with rainwater catchment systems and paving with only pervious ground surfaces can conserve gallons without much added cost.

 4. Reduce Waste